Unconventional transition offense keeps D off balance

 We decided to start using this system to utilize what little speed our team possessed.
-Our two guards were quick but unfortunately our 3 4 and 5 positions were not.
-If we let our guards fill the outlet spots it tended to clog the lanes as the guards would ultimately end up dribbling into the back of our forwards and post players.
+Our two guards were quick, but our 3, 4, and 5 positions were not.
+If we let our guards fill the outlet spots, it clogged the lanes as the guards would ultimately end up dribbling into the back of our forwards and post players.

 This system works well enough that we now use it as our press-breaker.
-Instead of a rebounder we have an inbounder.
+Instead of a rebounder, we have an inbounder.
 All other positions operate the same.
-Often this transition can beat a press down the floor before it can set up.
+Often, this transition beats a press down the floor before it can set up.
 There are a few other advantages to utilizing this system.

 - It takes a lot of pressure off the guards and rewards them for running hard down the floor.

 - It forces 3, 4, and 5 to become part of the transition game.
 Before this system, these players tended to trot up the floor with their backs to the ball.
 They depended too much on the guards to initiate the action.

 - It gives guards the ball with a “fresh” dribble and puts them in position to set up the offense.

 DIAGRAM 1: On a defensive rebound, the jets release down the sideline and the outlets fill outlet spots.
 The rebounder must look long downcourt and threaten the long pass.

 DIAGRAM 2: If the long pass isn’t available, the rebounder outlets the ball and runs the opposite sideline.
 The outlet that does not receive the ball flashes to an opening in the middle lanes.